masalinas/growthland-api-lb4/README.md

 lb4 discover --all --schema PUBLISHER

-## Create Repositories from models
+## Create Repositories for all models

 lb4 repository